 To officially withdraw from Pre-College after the start of the program, you must meet with the Assistant Director of Pre-College for an exit interview, and together with your parents/guardians, must sign a Voluntary Withdrawal Form.
 Please see the “Leaving Campus Early” section of the Student Handbook for more details.
 Note: withdrawals for a medical reason must be accompanied by a signed doctor’s note.
 Failure to properly withdraw from the program results in a permanent grade of ‘F’ on the student’s record.

 Refunds for voluntary withdrawal after the student has been accepted into the program are granted according to the following schedule.
-The percentage of the tuition and housing/dining fees refunded, minus deposits, any transaction fees, including credit card fees, and lab and registration fees, depends on the date the written request is received in the CE office.
-After May 1, the $175 health fee is non-refundable.
+The percentage of the tuition and housing/dining fees refunded, less deposits, depends on the date the written request is received in the CE office.
+Any transaction fees, including credit card fees, are not refundable.
+After April 1, the $175 health fee is non-refundable.

-Tuition or other fees will not be refunded to a student who is asked to leave the program for a violation of school policies or regulations.
+Application fees are non-refundable.
+No refund or reduction in the total charge will be made for a student who arrives to the program late, leaves the program early, or is dismissed from the program due to a violation of school policies or regulations.
 The Pre-College student handbook, included in the program forms and documents, more fully describes these regulations.
-At Check-in, students and their parents or guardians are required to sign a statement affirming that this information has been read.

 Rhode Island School of Design does not discriminate on the basis of race, color, religion, age, sex, sexual orientation, gender identity or expression, disability, national origin, veteran status, or any other characteristic protected by law in admission to, participation in, or administration of its educational programs and activities; in employment; or in its other programs and activities.
 Learn more about our non-discrimination policy.